Skip to main content

 session_idstringYesSession ID returned by analyze_request

-• “Create a Region custom dimension with EMEA and North America groups”
+• “Create a Region grouped dimension with EMEA and North America groups”

 • “Add a Brand vs Non-Brand dimension”